jameshanlon/cheese/cheese/pages/media-coverage.md

 {{ macros.thumbnail('images/2019-01-CHEESE-StGeorgeAndRedfieldVoice.jpg', '140x140', 'media-coverage') }}
 </div>

-- **St George and Redfield Voice**, January 2019.
+- **St George and Redfield Voice, January 2019**.
 A great overview of our work for the residents of St George and Redfield.

 <div class="clearfix"></div>